Singapore's oldest church

 What we say:

-This small white church was built in 1835, making it not just the oldest church in Singapore but one of the city's oldest buildings.
+Singapore's oldest church, the small, white Armenian Church was built way back when in 1835, making it not just the oldest church in Singapore but one of the city's oldest still standing buildings.

 More details60 Hill St

 Opening Hours: Daily 09:00-18:00

 Jump to a destination

 Open in Apple/Google Maps